fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Last, but certainly not least, please return any fish you do not want for your own table to the water with the minimum of fuss and delay.
 They will be there to be caught again another day.
 If you respect wild fish and conserve them with care, there will be stocks for our sons and daughters to catch in future years.

 Plaice do make exceptionally good eating, but don't be greedy.
-One afternoon late last August, my Wife Patsy and I caught 14 plaice.
+One August afternoon, around 5 years ago, my Wife Patsy and I caught 14 plaice.
 We returned 6 good fish unharmed to the water.
 We kept 8 as we had friends visiting for that weekend.
 The 8 fish we kept totalled more than 24 pounds!

 A final thought